-Hemlock essential oil is very friendly!
-It knows there’s another ‘Hemlock’ that’s been used as poison in the past, but that’s a totally different species of plant.
+Hemlock essential oil is distilled from a tree.
+There’s another ‘Hemlock’ that’s been used as poison in the past, but that’s a totally different species of plant.

 Here’s what I wrote about that in my book, The Heart of Aromatherapy.